gammasoft71/Examples_wxWidgets/README.md

 [TrackBar](src/CommonControls/TrackBar) Shows how to create a wxWidgets TrackBar with wxSlider.

+[TreeView](src/CommonControls/TreeView) Shows how to create a wxWidgets TreeView with wxTreeCtrl.

+[VScrollBar](src/CommonControls/VScrollBar) Shows how to create a wxWidgets VScrollBar with wxScrollBar.

+[WebBrowser](src/CommonControls/WebBrowser) Shows how to create a wxWidgets WebBrowser with wxWebView.

 ## Containers

-[Form](src/Form) Shows how to create a simple wxWidgets Form with wxFrame.
+[Form](src/Containers/Form) Shows how to create a simple wxWidgets Form with wxFrame.

 [GroupBox](src/GroupBox) Shows how to create a simple wxWidgets GroupBox with wxRadioBox.